yash-2511/devassignment/docs/index.md

 ## Contributing

-To contribute to the design system:
+To contribute to the design system, please refer to our [Contributing Guidelines](contributing.md) for detailed instructions on:

-1. Follow the component patterns established in existing components
-2. Ensure all components are accessible and work in both themes
-3. Include proper documentation for any new components
-4. Test components thoroughly across different devices and browsers
+1. Setting up the development environment
+2. Component development guidelines
+3. Coding standards and conventions
+4. Documentation requirements
+5. Pull request process

 ## License